-If there’s a pipe that you’re especially worried about, turn on that faucet that the pipe feeds and let it drip.
+If there’s a pipe that you’re especially worried about, our plumbers in Boise, ID, recommend that you turn on that faucet that the pipe feeds and let it drip.
 This alleviates the pressure.
 Even if the pipe does freeze, the water is less likely to build up inside and cause it to burst.
 Then you can thaw the pipe without risking damage to your home.

 Open (Doors) Wide

 If you’re concerned about pipes that are located inside cabinets, open the cabinet doors to optimize airflow.
 That way, more of the heated air in the room will end up in the cabinet.
 This may not seem like it would help much, but it can make a huge difference!